QIAIUNCC/EYE-Llama/README.md

-# Eye_question_answering_project
+# Eye_Llama, an in-domain large language model for ophthalmology
 This GitHub repository hosts “Eye-Llama”, a specialized large language model tailored for the field of ophthalmology.
-Our research demonstrates that for medical subspecialty large language models (LLMs), an effective approach is to first pretrain them with a domain-specific corpus, followed by fine-tuning with a dataset that includes instructions.
+In this study, we trained and evaluated our models, EYE-Llama_qa and EYE-Llama_gqa, in comparison with baseline LLMs such as ChatGPT, ChatDoctor, and Llama 2.
+The evaluation was conducted using MCQA and open-ended QA datasets.
+Our results revealed that, upon fine-tuning, both EYE-Llama_qa and EYE-Llama_gqa models exhibited improvements over the respective base model.
+Specifically, EYE-Llama_gqa excelled in open-ended QA, while EYE-Llama_qa led in MCQA datasets.
+This enhancement allowed for higher accuracy in answering subspecialty MC and open-ended questions.

 ![Overall_Framework_Eye_LLAMA Image](Figures/Overall_Framework_Eye_LLAMA.png)